 If you are unfamiliar with Tuition Remission at NYU, we urge you to view the online tutorial available on NYUiLearn: Enroll in LVS 033 - NYU's Tuition Remission Program to launch the online tutorial, which will walk you through the process at NYU, including eligibility, the online application process, and the tax implications of using Tuition Remission.
 The program also includes FAQs and links to important additional documentation.

-The following plans cover all regular, full-time Faculty, Administrators and Professionals, and Professional Research Staff:
+The following plans cover all regular, full-time Faculty, Administrators and Professionals, and Professional Research Staff (updated August 2020):

-For graduate courses taken by employees and their spouses or domestic partners over the amount of $5,250, the Federal government requires New York University to withhold taxes on the value of tuition remission benefits.
+For graduate courses taken by employees over the amount of $5,250, the Federal government requires New York University to withhold taxes on the value of tuition remission benefits.
+All graduate tuition remission benefits for an eligible legal Spouse or registered Domestic Partner is fully taxable to you from the first dollar.
 For the payroll processing calendar, view the taxable tuition remission schedule.